Generalized-Hydrodynamic approach to Inhomogeneous Quenches: Correlations, Entanglement and Quantum Effects: Quantum Entanglement Generated by Inhomogeneous Quenches

 \subsection{Entanglement dynamics after homogeneous quenches in integrable systems}

 Let us now discuss how to apply the quasiparticle picture to microscopic integrable systems.
 We first focus on homogeneous quantum quenches in non-interacting models.
-As already mentioned, at this level Eq.~\eqref{eq:cft} is an effective semiclassical description for the entanglement dynamics, which depends on two (undetermined) parameters, namely the velocity of the quasiparticles $v$, and their entanglement content $s$.
-To promote it to a quantitative prediction, these have to be fixed from the microscopic data of the integrable model under consideration.
+To promote Eq.~\eqref{eq:cft} to a quantitative prediction, these have to be fixed from the microscopic data of the integrable model under consideration.
 As we will see, to do that one only needs ``thermodynamic information" about the system.

-Let us begin considering non-interacting systems.
+Let us begin by considering non-interacting systems.
 In this case it is quite natural to associate the entangling quasiparticles with the free modes that diagonalise the Hamiltonian.
-Unlike~\eqref{eq:cft}, such single-particle modes have a nontrivial dispersion, i.e. a mode $k$ has energy $\varepsilon(k)$ that depends on $k$ (see Sec.~\ref{sec:toy-model}).
+Unlike~\eqref{eq:cft}, such single-particle modes have a nontrivial dispersion, i.e. a mode $k$ has energy $\varepsilon(k)$ that depends on $k$ (see, e.g., Sec.~\ref{sec:toy-model}).
 Their velocities are then given by the group velocities of these modes \be v(k)=\varepsilon'(k)=\frac{\rm d}{{\rm d}k}\varepsilon(k), \ee which is the same quantity appearing in~\eqref{eq:currentsrho}.
-Note that for non-interacting systems $v(k)$ depends only on the model's dispersion, and not on the pre-quench initial state.
+Note that for non-interacting systems $v(k)$ depends only on the model's dispersion, and not on the pre-quench state.

 Adopting the quasiparticle picture, we restrict to the situation where only locally generated pairs are entangled, and we take them to have opposite momentum~\cite{Note10}.
 This means that correlated pairs are specified by a single momentum $k$.
 Assuming an even dispersion relation $\varepsilon(k)$ we then find the following generalisation of \eqref{eq:cft}